digaodev/frontend-nanodegree-mobile-portfolio/README.md

 * reduced the number of sliding pizzas to 30 because 200 was unnecessary
 * used style.transform and translateX instead of style.left and basicLeft
 * added will-change to css class mover
+* moved the js capitalize function to a css rule